-You also have the option to pursue your own independently-chosen final project.
+Finally, you can pursue your own independently-chosen final project.
 Your proposal in this case should, as precisely as possible, describe the problem you want to solve or understand and the work you propose to do to solve it.
 Make sure you describe any datasets you plan to use and demonstrate that what you're proposing is feasible.
 Working on adjacent areas of machine learning (e.g., computer vision or robotics) is okay as long as there is a reasonable connection to concepts from this course.
 Ask the course staff if you're unsure.

 Scope The expected scope should be similar to the QA project.
 In particular, you should either have a nontrivial piece of implementation (putting together existing pieces can be nontrivial) or analysis.
 The project should also engage with the course concepts.
-One example of an inappropriate project is scaling an existing machine translation to run on a cloud framework: this may have some challenges and is probably a sufficient amount of work, but mostly involves engineering and concepts not related to linguistics, machine learning, or algorithms as discussed in class.
+One example of an inappropriate project is scaling machine translation to run in a cloud setting: this may have some challenges and is probably a sufficient amount of work, but mostly involves engineering and concepts not related to linguistics, machine learning, or algorithms as discussed in class.